Super Guarantee Charge and late super payments

 • Additional late payment penalties will apply if an employer does not pay an SGC amount by the date given by the ATO in the SGC assessment.

-Payday Super changes to the Super Guarantee Charge Statement
+Payday super changes to the Super Guarantee Charge Statement

 Under Payday Super laws, employers will no longer need to lodge an SGC Statement but can lodge a voluntary disclosure statement.